basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 add an item to (or remove from) a shopping cart and the latest version is not available, the item is added to (or removed from) the older version and the divergent versions are reconciled later.

->Much like Dynamo was suited to the design of the shopping cart, Riak, and its tradeoffs, are appropriate for a certain set of use cases.
+>Much like Dynamo was suited to the design of the shopping cart, Riak KV, and its tradeoffs, are appropriate for a certain set of use cases.
 We happen to feel that _most_ use cases can tolerate some level of eventual consistency.

 In order to provide this kind of guarantee, Dynamo treats the result of each modification as a new and immutable version of the data.
 It allows for multiple versions of an object to be present in the system at